kyle-he/kyle-he.github.io/src/posts/how-i-computer-2025.md

 I've been using [Arc](https://arc.net/) for around a year now, and I have a love-hate relationship with it.
 On one hand, it makes managing tabs much easier, and feels a lot more responsive than Chrome.
 On the other hand, it's been getting a lot buggier--some tabs won't close, the new tab prompt would autocomplete for me instead of searching, things like that.
 I think this is because the team at The Browser Company are planning on EOL'ing it, instead making an AI-first browser from the ground up instead.
 I'm not sure how I feel about that, and it makes me a bit sad.

 ### Development
 I use [Cursor](https://www.cursor.com/en) as my main IDE, and I like it a lot so far!
 I rarely pay for software, so it's pretty high praise that they were able to convince me to shell out $20/month.
-I actually had it installed back in 2023 when it first came out, but stopped using it because a lot of things failed to work.
-However, over the past year, they have really stepped up their game: Tab and Agent actually works!
+I actually had it installed back in 2023 when it first came out, but stopped using it because it didn't seem particularly helpful or useful.
+However, over the past year, they have really stepped up their game: Tab and Agent actually work!

 I use [iTerm2](https://iterm2.com/) as my terminal emulator.